eitancj/python_in_docker/README.md

 ```
 cd .. && rm -rf python_in_docker

-# BE PRUDENT with 'rm -rf'.
-Make sure you're in the right directory and aiming at the right folder.
+# BE PRUDENT WITH 'rm -rf'.
+# Make sure you're in the right directory and aiming at the right folder.
 ```

 9. That's it